-Our work is funded by some of the most prestigious organizations in science and technology, including the National Science Foundation and startup incubator YCombinator.
+Our work is funded by some of the most prestigious organizations in science and technology, including the National Institutes of Health, the National Science Foundation, and startup incubator Y Combinator.

 A former faculty member at the National Institutes of Health with over 20 peer-reviewed publications, Artur has built the flight controller software for the world's largest electric "flying car", helped Twitter scale its revenues from under $100M to over $2B, and presently leads the vision and AI at Biocogniv.

 Prior to Biocogniv, Tanya was the COO/CTO at the cancer diagnostics company Genomic Expression.
-She has a PhD in Physical Chemistry from McGill and co-founded a life science instrumentation company (BioTrove) to commercialize the post-doctoral research she did at MIT.
+She has a PhD in Physical Chemistry from McGill and co-founded a life science instrumentation company (BioTrove, acq.
+'09) to commercialize the post-doctoral research she did at MIT.

-Jed Batchelder is a Healthcare IT project manager with 15+ years of experience servicing health systems and software vendors.
+Jed Batchelder is a Healthcare IT project manager with 15+ years of experience servicing health systems.
 In addition to leading large-scale, cloud-based healthcare implementations, Jed has provided industry expertise to healthcare IT startups, and served as strategic advisor to hospital executives around the country.

 Adrian is a medical student at the University of Vermont Larner College of Medicine with an undergraduate degree in Biochemistry from Bucknell University.
 He is also a former lab manager at the Harvard Stem Cell Institute.
 Adrian is passionate about the applications of machine learning in diagnostic medicine.